Military industry of Egypt: Overview

-Meanwhile, the Arab Organization for Industrialization (AOI), a major state-owned defense conglomerate, oversees multiple enterprises across aerospace, electronics, vehicles, and armaments.
+The Arab Organization for Industrialization (AOI), a state-owned defense conglomerate, oversees enterprises in aerospace, electronics, vehicles, and armaments.
 It owns Kader for Developed Industries, which designs and manufactures armored vehicles, and Sakr for Developed Industries, a producer of missiles and rockets.
-AOI also operates joint ventures like Arab British Dynamics Co., which specializes in guided weaponry, and Arab American Vehicles Co., which assembles military and civilian vehicles.
-AOI has a longstanding history in aircraft production, with facilities in Helwan producing licensed light combat and trainer aircraft, such as the Alpha Jet and K-8E, which it now seeks to replace with the KAI T-50 Golden Eagle.
+AOI also runs joint ventures such as Arab British Dynamics Co., which makes guided weapons, and Arab American Vehicles Co., which assembles military and civilian vehicles.
+AOI has built aircraft for decades.
+Its facilities in Helwan produce licensed light combat and trainer aircraft, including the Alpha Jet and K-8E, which it now wants to replace with the KAI T-50 Golden Eagle.